russwongg/Bitskins-Scraper/README.md

 **Objective of this project**

 Ultimately, the objective of this project is to create a program that allows the user to run an arbitrage strategy for liquid virtual CSGO items.
-Currently, the unrefined model screens a list of item categories, and uses a set o criteria to execute buy and sell orders.
+Currently, the unrefined model screens a list of item categories, and uses a set of criteria to execute buy and sell orders.

+If users are not interested in such practice, they can simply use the program to run price checks, which returns a list of items on sale and their prices, account balances, etc.

+**Notes**

+This program is a practice project for object-oriented programming in Python as well as practice for web scraping using APIs.